Skip to content

 Capture write path node ingest.mjs / node write.mjs

-Deliberate, for now.
 Package registries have repeatedly shipped compromised AI/agent tooling through hijacked maintainer accounts and postinstall payloads.
-A knowledge engine your agents read from should have a supply chain you can audit in an afternoon — a git clone at a commit you can review is exactly that.
-If a package is published later, it will be announced in the changelog with provenance attestation.
+A knowledge engine your agents read from should have a supply chain you can audit: a source archive is small, inspectable, and runnable as plain Node.js.